hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Install the *kubectl-hns* plugin

-Once the HNC manager has been installed, hierarchical namespaces can be set up directly using  the kubectl CLI tool, in conjunction with a list of HNC custom resource definitions (CRDs), such as *HierarchyConfiguration* and *SubnamespaceAnchor*.
-However, there is a kubectl plugin called *kubectl-hns* that you can install in your client environment.
-This kubectl plugin works together with the kubectl CLI tool and it greatly simplifies many hierachical namespace operations.
-This section shows you the process to install the *kubectl-hns* plugin to the Linux workstation in the local environment.
+After installing the HNC manager, you can set up hierarchical namespaces directly using the kubectl CLI tool, in conjunction with a list of HNC custom resource definitions (CRDs), such as *HierarchyConfiguration* and *SubnamespaceAnchor*.
+You can install the kubectl plugin *kubectl-hns* in your client environment.
+This kubectl plugin works together with the kubectl CLI tool and simplifies many hierarchical namespace operations.
+This section shows the process to install the *kubectl-hns* plugin to Linux workstation in a local environment.

 Type the following commands to install the *kubectl-hns* plugin using *cURL*: